 For many years, the prevailing belief was that there were no historic photos or documentation from this time to survive beyond the small handful of well-known examples in historic archives (which are included below).
 This conspicuous historical void of the 20th century era has always been explained away by the fact that various Lemp family member's own personal collections were destroyed upon their deaths.
 The few photos that have been known to survive were inconveniently spread across a variety of databases spanning the far obscure reaches of the internet, each requiring their own assorted esoteric methods of discovery.
 The overall lack of historic documentation previously available from this time period had always made it frustratingly difficult to visualize what a fully-operational Lemp Brewery, the same one we'd recognize today, really looked like.
 Until now, a "complete" historic and visual representation of the Lemp Brewery simply didn't seem to exist, let alone "all in one place", anywhere - neither online nor in-person at the various historical society(ies) or elsewhere for that matter.
 Having said that, 3 (out of 54) of the below photos of the brewery are courtesy of The Missouri Historical Society (these being among the most well-known photographs to surive to present-day).
 11 of the below 54 historic photographs come courtesy of the Museum of Innovation and Science in Schenectady, NY, and these more recent additions to the collective include some of the best and highest quality photos of Lemp known to exist anywhere, graciously provided in stunning detail via the General Electric archives.
 The remaining bulk of around 40 photographs, which (despite some being rather low quality) I am grateful to have the opportunity to contribute to the general knowledgebase on the Lemp Brewery.
 These are the rewards for an unrelenting obsession to uncover every last bit of any hidden/obscure/lesser-known documentation that I could find.
 I remain hopeful that there are still more out there, somewhere, yet to be discovered.
 Recognition and gratitude ultimately goes out to the aforementioned organizations along with the various, now defunct, industry publications for originally creating and curating the source material.
 Thanks to all those stewards of history, we now finally have comprehensive insight into the inner workings of the legendary Lemp Brewing Company during its most successful yet, sadly, final years.

 After spending countless hours, over many years of obsessive research, this project is now more or less "complete".
 Note that I am not paid for, and I do not profit in any way, from the considerable time and effort I have put into everything you see here.
-Unlike many others, I am motivated solely out of passion for this subject in particular and I engaged in the work primarily for my own personal enjoyment but also to share the knowledge and experiences privately amongst my colleagues and I. Please also note, and appreciate, the complete lack of advertisements on this site.
+I am motivated solely out of passion for this subject in particular and I originally engaged in this work primarily for my own personal enjoyment but also to share the knowledge and experiences privately amongst my trusted colleagues and I. Please also note, and appreciate, the complete lack of advertisements on this site.
 I have been sitting on this trove for years, waiting until I felt it was safe to finally talk about the one location that was just too good to talk about publicly.
-And this is the extent of my talking; You will never find me as a speaker at any event or otherwise trying to "cash in" on Lemp.
-I simply consider myself fortunate to have had the privilege to explore and to research the greatest location I have ever known.
-I am proud and immensely grateful to now present my contribution to the collective knowledgebase on this topic; This is my ode to the legendary Lemp Brewing Company of Saint Louis, Missouri.
+I consider myself fortunate to have had the privilege to explore and to research the greatest location I have ever known.
+I am proud and immensely grateful to now present my humble contribution to the collective knowledgebase on this topic; This is my ode to the legendary William J Lemp Brewing Company of Saint Louis, Missouri.

 Note that due to the wide variety of obscure sources used, some photographs are, unfortunately, much (much) lower quality than others.
 Some of these photos are indeed poor quality scans of low dpi newspaper and magazine articles.
-I have reached out to distant libraries for better copies, I have scoured all known sources and I have photographed rare ephemera to the best of my abilities.
-This has been a work in progress for over 15 years now and it will remain so, as I will continue to update any and all photos herein to the best quality versions (within reason) which I may find at any later time.
+I have reached out to distant libraries for better copies, scoured every source I could find and photographed rare ephemera to the best of my abilities.
+Until someone discovers original photographic prints of these images, grainy renditions will have to suffice.

 Begin historic photos